 My research investigates how adults and children process text by recording eye movements during silent reading.
-Studies in my laboratory examine questions about the intersection of reading, speech, and visual processes.
+Studies in my laboratory examine questions about the intersection of reading, speech, hearing, and visual processes.
 The findings extend our understanding of skilled reading processes and reading development.
 Another research interest involves using eye movements to identify areas of text that pose reading difficulty in applied settings, such as legal or medical contexts.
-In addition to these interests, I consult with educators and parents of children who have reading difficulties.

 Halderman, L.K., Ashby, J., Perfetti, C. (2012) Phonology: An early and integral role in identifying words.
 In J.S.
 Adelman (Ed.), Visual word recognition (pp.207-228).
 Psychology Press.